Clifford V. Johnson

-Clifford Victor Johnson (born 5 March 1968) is a British theoretical physicist and professor at the UCLA department of Physics.
+Clifford Victor Johnson (born 5 March 1968) is a British theoretical physicist and professor at the UCSB department of Physics.

 Biography

 Johnson was born in London, England, and lived in Montserrat for 10 years.
 From an early age, Johnson was interested in electronics.
 He would spend time reading on the subject, and designing small machinery such as radios.
 He graduated with a Bachelor of Science in Physics from Imperial College London in 1989 and he completed his Doctor of Philosophy in Mathematics and Physics from the University of Southampton in 1992.

 Johnson's research focus is in superstring theory and particle physics, specifically related to strongly coupled phenomena.
 He has previously worked at the Kavli Institute for Theoretical Physics at the University of California, Santa Barbara, the Institute for Advanced Study, Durham University and Princeton University as a postdoctoral fellow.
 He worked as an assistant professor at the University of Kentucky from 1997 to 1999, and has been a physics professor at the University of Southern California's Department of Physics and Astronomy.
 In July 2023, he returned to the University of California, Santa Barbara.
 He received the 2005 Maxwell Medal and Prize from the Institute of Physics, "For his outstanding contribution to string theory, quantum gravity and its interface with strongly coupled field theory, in particular for his work on understanding the censorship of singularities and the thermodynamic properties of quantum spacetime.
 He received a National Science Foundation CAREER Award in 1997.
 In 2005, The Journal of Blacks in Higher Education listed Clifford Johnson as the most highly cited black professor of mathematics or a related field at an American university or college.
 He was named a Fellow of the American Physical Society in 2021.
 In 2022, Johnson was award AIP's Andrew Gemant award for his artistic and creative approach towards physics outreach and education.
 Johnson has also been awarded the Institute of Physics' James Clerk Maxwell Medal and Prize.